Differential Privacy as a Causal Property: Differential Privacy as Causation

 where $O := \mc{A}(D)$ and $D := \langle D_1, \ldots, D_n\rangle$. \end{chr}

-This definition is implied by differential privacy, but it does not imply differential privacy.
-The reason is similar to why we had to qualify over all distributions $\mc{P}$ with Strong Adversary Differential Privacy.
+This definition is strictly weaker than \DP{}.
+The reason is similar to why we had to quantify over all distributions $\mc{P}$ with Strong Adversary Differential Privacy.
 In both cases, we can give a counterexample with a population $\mc{P}$ that hides the effects of a possible value of the data point by assigning the value a probability of zero.
-For the associative definition, the counterexample involves only a single data point (see Appendix~\ref{app:chr-csb}).
+For the associative definition, the counterexample involves only a single data point (Appendix~\ref{app:chr-csb}).
 However, for this causal definition, the counterexample has to have two data points.
 The reason is that, since the $\doo$ operation acts on a single data point at a time, it can flush out the effects of a single zero-probability value but not the interactions between two zero-probability values.